 In fact, 90 percent of respondents consider 3D printing as a competitive advantage in their strategy, per the third annual edition of "The State of 3D Printing."

 And, it’s obvious why.
 The promise of the 3D printing technology is undeniably compelling.
 Accelerating product development, increasing production flexibility and driving customization all equates to money and time saved.

 Efficient product development

-The on-demand, scalable capabilities are every organization’s logistical dream – decentralize manufacturing.
-If done right, 3D printing can close the gap between consumer and manufacturer.
+The on-demand, scalable capabilities are every organization’s logistical dream: decentralize manufacturing.
+Done right, 3D printing can close the gap between consumer and manufacturer.

 To date, we’ve seen notable progress in what 3D printing can do across various industries, from building airplane parts for the armed forces to reconstructing the human face after a car accident.

-The key to unlocking 3D’s potential is mastering the customization of materials to do different things.
-As a result, material companies are lining up for partnerships before the industry explodes.
-In fact, cutting-edge companies are partnering with 3D printing pioneers like HP to discover what lies beyond the horizon for manufacturing.
+The key to unlocking 3D’s potential is mastering the customization of print materials; like cost-effective prototyping filaments, testing extrusions and material for end-production models.
+As a result, material companies are lining up and the cutting-edge companies are partnering with 3D printing pioneers like HP to discover what lies beyond the horizon for manufacturing.

 “Companies are seeking unique and customized solutions to 3D printing, which specifically address their challenges,” Brown said.
 “Through an open source platform, the possibilities are endless.”

 “They can change the game in something common as a shoe so that everybody has to buy them,” Brown said referencing Nike’s recent engagement with HP in making 3D printed footwear.